zakzc/diary/README.md

 # diaryapp

-This is a study app for the course on Web Development and Web Design of the London University.
+This is a study app for the course on Web Development and Web Design at University of London & Goldsmiths, University of London.

-###File accessible at Heroku on the url: https://guarded-dusk-70293.herokuapp.com
+### Application working and accessible at Heroku on the url: https://guarded-dusk-70293.herokuapp.com